AliceO2Group/AliceO2/doc/CMakeMigration.md

 To do so the main idea is to migrate our CMake usage to latest practices recommended by the CMake community.

-Details can be found in [blog post](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/), [video](https://www.youtube.com/watch?v=bsXLMQ6WgIk), or [book](https://crascit.com/professional-cmake/) form, but the core concept is to base everything on **targets** and forego as much as possible the usage of variables and/or directory specific functions.
+Details can be found in many online locations in [blog post](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/), [video](https://www.youtube.com/watch?v=bsXLMQ6WgIk), or [book](https://crascit.com/professional-cmake/) form, but the core concept is to base everything on **targets** and forego as much as possible the usage of variables and/or directory specific functions.

-Also, since our CMakeLists.txt were first written a few years back, more third-party libraries have embraced the new CMake ways of working and as such provide reasonably good `XXXConfig.cmake` files that are used when using `find_package(XXX)`.
+Also, since our CMakeLists.txt that were first written a few years back, more third-party libraries have embraced the new CMake ways of working and as such provide reasonably good `XXXConfig.cmake` files that are used when using `find_package(XXX)`.
 We should use them instead of cooking complicated `FindXXX.cmake` as much as we can.

 Targets are normally created with CMake-provided functions like `add_library`, `add_executable` and characterized with functions like `target_include_directories`, `target_link_libraries`, etc...